Q&A with Annika Rose

 What’s next for you?
 Shows, collabs, projects?

-I’M FINISHING MY FIRST ALBUM!
+I’M FINISHING NEW MUSIC!
 AHHH!!!
+The next EP… and then hopefully an album.
 It’s been my dream since I was a little girl: a full, cohesive body of work, meticulously crafted through stories, transitions, themes, and visuals.

 I’m also creating the next newspaper, which will now accompany every song release.
 I want to build a rabbit hole for people to fall into: music, visuals, real-world touchpoints.